Gazprom: Greenpeace protest against Arctic drilling

 Gazprom's oil drilling in the Arctic has drawn protests from environmental groups, particularly Greenpeace.
-Greenpeace has opposed oil drilling in the Arctic on the grounds that oil drilling damages the Arctic ecosystem and that there are no safety plans in place to prevent oil spills.
+Greenpeace has opposed oil drilling in the Arctic because it believes that oil drilling damages the Arctic ecosystem and that there are no safety plans in place to prevent oil spills.

-In August 2012, Greenpeace had staged protests against the Prirazlomnaya oil platform, the world's first offshore Arctic drill site.
-On 18 September 2013, the Greenpeace vessel MV Arctic Sunrise staged a protest and attempted to board Gazprom's Prirazlomnaya oil platform, the world's first offshore Arctic drill site.
+In August 2012, Greenpeace staged protests against the Prirazlomnaya oil platform, the world's first offshore Arctic drill site.
+On 18 September 2013, the Greenpeace vessel MV Arctic Sunrise staged a protest and attempted to board Gazprom's Prirazlomnaya oil platform.
 Greenpeace stated that the drill site could cause massive disruption to the Arctic ecosystem.
 After arresting two campaigners attempting to climb the rig, the Russian Coast Guard seized control of the Greenpeace ship by dropping down from a helicopter and arresting thirty Greenpeace activists.
 Arctic Sunrise was towed by the Russian Coast Guard to Murmansk.

 The Russian government intended to charge the Greenpeace campaigners with piracy and hooliganism, which carried a maximum penalty of fifteen years imprisonment.
 Greenpeace argued their operatives were in international waters.
 The Russian government's actions generated protests from governments and environmentalists worldwide.
-According to Phil Radford, Executive Director of Greenpeace in the US at the time, the reaction of the Russian coast guard and the courts were the "stiffest response that Greenpeace has encountered from a government since the bombing of the Rainbow Warrior in 1985."
+According to Phil Radford, Executive Director of Greenpeace in the US at the time, the reaction of the Russian Coast Guard and the courts were the "stiffest response that Greenpeace has encountered from a government since the bombing of the Rainbow Warrior in 1985."
 The charges of piracy were dropped in October 2013.
-In November 2013, twenty-seven of the campaigners were released on bail.
+In November 2013, 27 of the 30 activists were released on bail.

 In May 2014, the first shipment of Arctic oil arrived at a refinery in the Netherlands and was purchased by the French company, TotalEnergies.

+The episode is portrayed in the 3-hour television documentary On Thin Ice: Putin v Greenpeace.